brasswood/browser-experiments/README.md

   - [ ] outlook.office365.com

 ## Go!
+Close all applications.
+Then:

 ```console
 $ ./mega.sh
 ```

 This will run the browserbench experiment (output directory: out/browser_bench), then the other gui apps (output directory: out/gui_apps)

+Try not to disturb your computer while the scripts are running.

 To run an individual experiment in this package (example): python -m experiments.browser_bench <output_dir>